-12

-[THE TRUTH ABOUT THE KILLING OF THE KOREAN CHILD]

-Do Krashy

-13

 Cee refused to give up the quilt.
 Frank wanted it for something, something bothering him.
-The quilt was the first one she had helped make.
-As soon as she could sit up without pain or bleeding, neighbor women took over the sick room and started sorting pieces while they discussed her medications and the most

-useful prayers Jesus would take notice of.
+The quilt was the first one she had made by herself.
+As soon as she could sit up without pain or bleeding, neighbor women took over the sick room and started sorting pieces while they discussed her medications and the most useful prayers Jesus would take notice of.
 They sang, too, while they stitched together the palette they had agreed upon.
-But Frank said the quilt was perfect.
+She knew hers wasn't very good but Frank said it was perfect.
 Perfect for what?
 He wouldn't say.
 "Come on, Cee.
 I need it.
 And you have to come with me.
 Both of us have to be there."
 "Be where?"

-"Trust me.
+"Trust me".